Kavippiriyan/MergeConflicts/README.md

 **Objective**

-    1 How to solve the conflicts during Merge
+     'How to solve the conflicts during Merge'